 This is an oldie that I’ve been making since it was passed around in the 80’s or so.
-It’s incredibly good, cheap to make, everyone seems to like it kids and adults alike.
+It’s incredibly good, cheap to make & everyone seems to like it.
 Best of all, the simple ingredients are available year round almost every where, and it’s a great use for left over chicken.